This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Store in an airtight container or ziplock bag for about a week in the refrigerator.

-- Dough freezes best when it is slightly on the wet side.
+- The dough freezes best when it is slightly on the wet side.

-- After you defrost the dough in the refrigerator, knead it to get it to the desired consistency.
+- After you defrost the dough in the refrigerator, knead it until it's the desired consistency.

 - Too wet?
-Add very small amounts of powered sugar in batches and knead until the desired consistency is reached.
+Add very small amounts of powdered sugar in batches and knead until firm.

 - Too dry?
-Add a drop or two of light corn syrup and knead until the desired consistency is achieved.
+Add a drop or two of corn syrup and massage until it holds together.